SourLemonJuice/i18nglish.c/README.md

 I'm learning C-language, so it's a great way to practice language and learn how to build CI workflow.\
 I have also learned a lot of stuff about memory manager, really thanks to this project.

+This project is really added a lot of useful peripheral components, like CI/code-style/medium-Makefile/WindowsAndUnix-Build

+A great gift for me.

 ## Use in Command Line Utility

 ### Build